 Cohesiveness refers to the degree and strength of interpersonal attraction among members of the group.
 The high degree of cohesion is highly motivating in achieving group goals.
 Members help each other and support each other.

 The degree of cohesiveness depends upon the commonness of the perceived group goal, the size of the group, and the ability of the group leader to facilitate cohesion.
 Group cohesion also has synergetic effects where together they produce much more by the collective efforts than the sum product of the individual efforts.

 Informal groups are powerful instruments in all organizations and sometimes can make a difference between success and failure.
 A cooperative group makes supervision easier, thus lengthening the effective span of management.
 The group is also there to make sure that the basic principles of the formal organization are not violated.

 For example, if a manager misuses his authority and promotes an unqualified person, the informal group may use its influence in making sure that it does not happen.
 The informal group also serves as an additional channel of communication to the management about conditions of work when such information may not be available through official channels.

-One problem with an informal group is that it is primarily centered towards human elements, that can be highly unpredictable affecting the smooth operations of the organization.
+One problem with an informal group is that it is primarily centered on human elements, which can be highly unpredictable affecting the smooth operations of the organization.
 Due to rules and procedures being unwritten, they can change from situation to situation.
-Also the informal group can be considered subversive in nature if their goals conflict with the forma! organizational goals.
+Also, the informal group can be considered subversive in nature if their goals conflict with the formal organizational goals.

 In such situations, managers often view them with doubt and suspicion.
 They tend to see informal groups as potentially harmful to the formal organization.
 For that reason, some managers seek the support of informal groups and their leaders in order to reduce such a threat.
 They tend to view such informal groups as valid, stable, and structurally sound and hence show consideration and respect for their existence and their views.